Safe space

 Grothman signs off with a message most can get behind.

 “Wow!
 Wasn't that great?”
 Grothman booms.
-“One more hour without hearing ‘Hotel California’ by The Eagles.
+“One more hour without hearing ‘Hotel California’ by the Eagles.
 So, I’m sure you are all in a good mood because of that.”

 Grothman’s accolades: